electric-sql/pglite-bindings/README.md

-for generic setup,  setenv/getenv is used : PGSYSCONFDIR PGCLIENTENCODING PGTZ PGDATABASE PGUSER PG_COLOR do not change PREFIX and PGDATA they are reserved.
+for generic setup,  setenv/getenv is used : PGSYSCONFDIR PGCLIENTENCODING PGTZ PGDATABASE PGUSER PG_COLOR do not change PREFIX and PGDATA they are currently reserved : changing them is totally untested.

 TODO: Keeping keys close to actual postgres env control when possible.
 IDEAS: maybe prefixed PGL_ when they only concerns the pglite bridge.